sendgrid/docs/content/docs/for-developers/partners/amazon-marketplace.md

    ![]({{root_url}}/images/dedicated_ip_button.png "Dedicated IP button") This takes you to the Dedicated IP Addresses page
 3. Next, click **Add an IP Address**.
-4. Select the number of IP Addresses to add, and select whether you want to warmup your IP automatically.
+4. Select the number of IP Addresses to add, and select whether you want to warm up your IP automatically.
 Warming up an IP gradually increases the amount of email sent over this IP over time to improve your email deliverability.
 For more information, see [Warming Up IPs]({{root_url}}/ui/sending-email/warming-up-an-ip-address/).
 5. Click **Add**.

 ### Adding domain authentication and link branding